-University impact analyses are conducted in a variety of ways, as the best practices are in a state of constant improvement, and the analyses are produced to aid different university goals and operations.
+University economic activity analyses are conducted in a variety of ways, as the best practices are in a state of constant improvement, and the analyses are produced to aid different university goals and operations.
 Western has utilized the Economic Impact Guidelines 2014 publication by the Association of Public and Land-Grant Universities (APLU) and the Association of American Universities (AAU) to guide and shape this analysis.
-These guidelines are considered the best practice for this type of analysis.
+These guidelines are considered the best practice for the type of analysis used to generate this report..

 The Economic Impact Guidelines warn against using investment terminology such as "return on investment" or "leverage" to describe a University's impact, as this type of language has varied meanings.
 Often, these phrases misconstrue the nature of the economy that surrounds a university, as dollars spent are not invested, just as the outputs are not returns, since they are not returned to, or owned by, the original provider of funds, which is, in this case, Western and its staff and students.
-The output ratios outline the impact made on either Washington State's or Whatcom County's economy for each dollar spent.
-The two outcomes of this model - the increase in economic activity (in dollars) and the resulting multipliers - represent not returns on the inputs, but rather a specified pattern and relationship between Western's operations and the County and State economies.
+The output ratios outline the impact made on either Washington State's or the Bellingham MSA's economy for each dollar spent.
+The two outcomes of this model - the increase in economic activity (in dollars) and the resulting multipliers - represent not returns on the inputs, but rather a specified pattern and relationship between Western's operations and the Bellingham and State economies.